RadwaElaraby/MADRL-readings/README.md

 ## TarMAC: Targeted Multi-Agent Communication (Das et al., 2020)

-Goal: not only learn what messages to send, but also to whom to address (in cooperative partially-observable settings)
+Goal: not only learn what to send, but also to whom to address (in cooperative partially-observable settings)

 Description:
 - allows agents to choose which agents to address messages to using a signature-based soft attention mechanism